Frequently Asked Questions

 Can I digitally record or photograph the performance?

-No. Due to copyright laws and for the protection of our performers, photography or recording of any kind is strictly prohibited.
+No. Due to copyright laws and for the protection of our performers, photography or recording of any kind (including cell phones) is strictly prohibited.
 Lighting from flash photography or recording can be hazardous to our performers.
 Thank you for understanding.

 I have never been to a ballet.
 Are there special rules or etiquette of which I should be aware?

-- Be respectful of other patrons.
+Be respectful of other patrons.
 Try your best to sit still and save discussions until intermission.
 There is much to see and hear at a ballet, and you may miss something important if you are talking to your neighbor.
 Please silence all electronic devices and avoid using them during the performance.
 The bright LED lights from the screens cause a distraction to other guests, as well as our performers.

 Leave food and drink in the lobby.
 To keep our theater clean and spill-free, we ask that you save all snacks and beverages for intermission or after the performance.

 SDCYB Boutique and Concessions.
 While food and drinks are not allowed in the theatre during the performance, snacks and drinks will be on sale before/after the show and during intermission in the lobby.
 Also, don't forget to stop by the SDCYB Boutique (also in the lobby) before/after the show or during intermission, where you can bring home unique gifts to remember your time at the ballet.